EndavaCollab/endava4students-ptd-23-api/travel-journal-prerequisites/Prerequisites.md

 # 4. Environment Variables
 Environment variables are variables in an operating system that store information used by programs and processes running on the system.
 They provide a way to pass configuration settings, system information, and other data to applications without hardcoding them into the program's code.

-In order to set your environment variables for java and maven press Windows and search for Environment Variables:
+In order to set your environment variables for Java and Maven press Windows and search for Environment Variables:

 ![EnvironmentVariablesStep1](artefacts/EnvironmentVariables/Environment_Variables_1.PNG)